 Next, he prints several sets of the building flats in actual HO size on a color copier and applies to foamcore.
 To show distance as the buildings climb the “hills” or tiered streets of Duluth, he prints more sets slightly smaller for a “forced perspective.”
 The illusion “fools” the eye into thinking there’s much more depth to the scene that there actually is.

 The variety of sizes, shapes and colors look totally realistic when mixed and matched.
-One tip Tom shares is painting the window “glass” on the flats a primer gray shade, because that shows up more realistically as a blank window when photocopied.
+Tom shares a tip on painting the window “glass” on the flats a primer gray shade since it appears more realistically as a blank window.